Alfredvc/VibeChecks/README.md

 **Natural-Language Linter for Your Codebase**

-Vibe Checks lets you define review rules in plain Markdown and then uses an LLM to enforce them.
+Vibe Checks lets you define rules in plain Markdown and then uses an LLM to enforce them.
 Think of it as a _**vibe check**_ for your code: set the mood, and let AI do the rest.

 ---
 ## Why?
 I have ESlint